maierkomor/atrium/README.md

 Accessing and configuring a device:
 ===================================
+After flashing a device and if there is no valid WiFi station configuration, WPS will be triggered during boot and booting will only continue after WPS has terminated.
+This is due to ESP8266 running out of RAM if all services have started before WPS is finished.

-After flashing a device, the device defaults to Soft-AP mode.
+If WPS failed, the device defaults to Soft-AP mode.
 I.e. it opens up its own WiFi without password, and you can access the device at the IP address `192.168.4.1`.
 Pointing your browser to `http://192.168.4.1/config.html` will bring up the config page.
 Per default no password is set, so leave it empty, but set a new password by filling the two new password fields with an appropriate password (10-15 characters).
 Also set the ssid of your WiFi and its password.
 After saving the configuration, the ESP will access the new WiFi and ask via DHCP for its IP address.

 After that you can access the device in your own WiFi.
 Sometimes switching the WiFi might not work out of the box.
 In that case it might be necessary to power-cycle the device.